You are here

 5. Bridge to College courses (senior courses for students who earned a Level 2 on the SBA)

-*Note: The armed services test and the CTE course sequence are new graduation pathways; the other pathways have been alternative assessments.
-Students who pursue these pathways (ASVAB or CTE) do not need to meet English and math pathway requirements separately.
+*Note: Students who successfully pass the armed services test with the identified graduation score or who complete a CTE course sequence do not need to meet English and math pathway requirements separately.
 English and math content are embedded in both pathways—and both pathways meet the purpose of a high school diploma: to declare that a student is ready for success in postsecondary education, gainful employment, and citizenship, and is equipped with the skills to be a lifelong learner (RCW 28A.230.090).
 A student who meets either the ASVAB standard or the CTE pathway requirements has met the graduation pathway requirement.

 To achieve this pathway, complete a sequence of Career and Technical Education (CTE) courses: